 To successfully run tests in different browsers, make sure you choose the correct driver option and their version.
 Besides, web automation testers need to define Hub and Nodes in the grid by downloading them from the official selenium website.

 Working with Selenium can feel tricky at times.
 Especially when you are planning to make a switch from manual testing to automation testing services.
-However, a little research and precise execution from the team could help you streamline automation into your operations.
+However, a little research and precise execution from the team could help you streamline automation in your operations.

 And just in case you need to get over the hassle of automating the tests, our in-house Selenium experts can help you get all the assistance you need.
 For more information, feel free to reach us through info@bugraptors.com